2021 Kansas City Chiefs season

-The 2021 season was the Kansas City Chiefs' 52nd season in the National Football League, their 62nd overall and their ninth under head coach Andy Reid.
-Looking to become the fourth team in NFL history to make three straight Super Bowls, the Chiefs began the season slow, at 3-4 but would finish the regular season 12–5, winning the AFC West division title for the sixth consecutive season.
-The Chiefs would make, and host, their fourth straight conference championship, but lost to the Cincinnati Bengals in overtime 24–27.
+The 2021 season was the Kansas City Chiefs' 52nd season in the National Football League (NFL), their 62nd overall and their ninth under head coach Andy Reid, looking to become the fourth team in NFL history to make three straight Super Bowls.

+The Chiefs started off slowly at 3–4 but would finish the regular season 12–5, winning the AFC West division title for the sixth consecutive season and 14th overall.
+The Chiefs would host their fourth straight conference championship but lost to the Cincinnati Bengals in overtime 24–27.

 This would be the final season with long-time wide receiver Tyreek Hill, as he was traded to the Miami Dolphins on March 23, 2022.
 A 6-time Pro Bowler during his time with Kansas City, Hill's final game with the Chiefs was on January 30, 2022, the aforementioned AFC Championship Game vs. the Bengals.

 Head coach Andy Reid recorded his 100th win as the Chiefs head coach on October 3, 2021, a 42–30 win over his former team, Philadelphia Eagles.
 Reid became the first coach in NFL history to win 100 games as a head coach with multiple teams as well as the first to lead multiple teams to four straight Conference Championships, previously doing so with the Eagles from the 2001 to 2004 seasons.